-In 2021, the gross premium for the Singapore general insurance market grew by 10.7 per cent with offshore business contributing more than 45.6 per cent of this growth.
-The industry also recorded a profit of \$568.2 million.
-This was due to a reduction in the number of claims in property, surety, credit/credit-related and travel classes of insurance, largely attributable to decreased business activities, slowdown in construction work and restrictions in overseas travel caused by the COVID-19 pandemic.
+In 2022, the gross premium for the Singapore general insurance market grew by 13.6 per cent with offshore business contributing more than 47.6 per cent of this growth.
+The industry also recorded a profit of \$643.3 million, of which 54.0% were derived from offshore business.